 Ask your employees what interests them and what they would like to learn for personal and professional development.
 You may have an account manager yearning to improve their Excel skills, which will improve their productivity, but is afraid to ask.
 Give your employees the opportunity to discuss new skills they find beneficial and create training opportunities for employees to learn them.

 Consider hosting a seminar once per month (or whenever works best, just schedule as a regular occurrence) to educate employees on external topics that may be appealing to their personal interests.
 Ask employees what seminar topics they would like to see in order to secure interest and buy-in.

 You may have a graphic designer with a desire to understand sales and an account executive that craves to learn Photoshop.
 Employees will appreciate the fair trade, and will build stronger relationships as a result of being empowered to learn from one another.

 Provide a professional development allowance for external education and certifications.
 Your employees appreciate if you take measures to improve their professional development and career advancement.
 For example, an accounts payable coordinator may appreciate the guidance and opportunity to acquire certifications necessary to advance their skills and eventually earn a promotion (such as earning their Certified Public Accountant title, or the like).

-If you take measures to set up your employees for success by offering multiple opportunities for education, skill development, certifications, etc., then you are more likely to have improved morale, productivity and retention.
+If you take measures to set up your employees for success by offering multiple cross training opportunities for education, skill development, and certifications, then you’re more likely to have improved morale, productivity, and retention.

 What are some examples of cross training and professional development supported by your organization?
 Why do you think it’s important to support this employee development?